GabelHub/FAMoS/README.md

 Finding the best fit for each model is crucial to guarantee a correct model selection procedure.
 Fitting in FAMoS is based on the built-in function *optim*, which is repeatedly evaluated.
 Here, *optim.runs* gives the number of fitting attempts with *different* starting conditions.
 Here, the first fitting attempt takes the inherited parameter vectors from previous runs, while all following fitting attempts randomly samples parameter vectors to test.

-As the default optimisation method is based on the Nelder-Mead approach, which - in my experience - tends to not give reliable results if only one optimisation is performed, the optimisation for each fitting attempt is wrapped into a while-loop, in which the fitting procedure is repeatedly halted and restarted (based on the options *control.optim*), until the absolute convergence tolerance in *con.tol* is reached.
+As the default optimisation method is based on the Nelder-Mead approach, which - in my experience - tends to not give reliable results if only one optimisation is performed, the optimisation for each fitting attempt is wrapped into a while-loop, in which the fitting procedure is repeatedly halted and restarted (based on the options *control.optim*), until the relative convergence tolerance in *con.tol* is reached.

 The skeleton of the underlying code looks like this: